Tattoo Pain: How Much Do They Actually Hurt?

-A very strange feeling to experience when getting tattooed.
+A very strange feeling to experience when getting inked.
 You’ll probably end up feeling this type of pain when you’re being tattooed over anywhere bony – places like the outer wrist, outer elbows, ribs and ankles.

 As the needles from the gun come into close contact with your bones, they hit against the area many times at very high speeds, and this can cause quite an intense vibration feeling.